AdaCore/ada-spark-rfcs/considered/rfc-structural-generic-instantiation.md

 treat S1 and S2 as being subtypes of the same type, then the two implicit instance references probably need to be somehow required to refer to the same instance.

+> Raph: That's a good point but yes.
+At the user level, we want there to be only one type.
+>  In this particular case, it means that we *need* the emitted code to have only one tag
+>  for this type.

 Another somewhat similar case is access equality, as in